Contributed By Webb Henderson

 Section 133 – Proper Purpose

 Directors must exercise their powers for a proper purpose.
-That is, when exercising a power conferred upon a director, the director must exercise that power in line with the purpose for which it was conferred upon him or her.
-This duty is distinct from the duty of good faith, as it is possible to exercise a power for an improper purpose even though the director genuinely believed the course of action was in the best interests of the company.
+That is, when exercising a power conferred upon a director, the director must exercise that power in line with the purpose for which it was conferred upon them.
+This duty is distinct from the duty as to best interests, as it is possible to exercise a power for an improper purpose even though the director genuinely believed the course of action was in the best interests of the company.

 A director may not act, or agree to the company acting, in a way that contravenes the Companies Act or the company’s constitution.
 A contravention of another statute would not necessarily breach this duty, but may breach Sections 131 (good faith and best interests of the company) and 133 (proper purpose).